EIDA/eida-statistics/ingestor_specs.md

 Each node manager should push statistics for their own node.
 Statistics push should be as straightforward as possible.

 The webservice should accept the data with a valid token.
 The management system should be able to generate a token for a node.
-Seen section management for the specification.
+See section management for the specification.

 #### Technical constraints